Natalie Hoidal, Marissa Schuh, Annalisa Hultberg, Extension Educators, University of Minnesota Extension. Originally published 2021, updated 2026.

 Inoculating peas and beans

-If your soil is acidic (pH <6), rhizobium are less likely to survive naturally in your soil.
+- If your soil is acidic (pH <6), rhizobia are less likely to survive naturally in your soil.

-Ultimately, it is difficult to know whether you have existing rhizobium populations in your soil.
+- Ultimately, it is difficult to know whether you have existing rhizobia populations in your soil.

 It costs around $7 to treat 50 pounds of pea or bean seed, so inoculating is a relatively cheap way to increase your chances of nitrogen fixation.
 One approach that growers can try is to inoculate a few strips within fields, and compare the yields and overall vigor of the inoculated areas vs. the non-inoculated areas.
-Additionally, dig up the roots of a few plants this summer to check for nodules.
+Or, scope out grassy patches with clover and see if the clover in your walkways has root nodules.
 Healthy root nodules (the structures formed when rhizobia enter the plant roots) are pink / tan.
 If you do not see any nodules (see photo for reference), or they are greenish gray in color, consider inoculating in future seasons.
 If you’re seeing healthy pink nodules in areas that have not been inoculated, you can assume that you have a healthy native population in your soil.

 For a thorough overview of inoculants, see this publication from Colorado State University.